Star Wars: The Rise of Skywalker: Plot

-Rey retrieves the wayfinder from the wreckage of the second Death Star, but she is met by Kylo, who destroys the wayfinder and duels her.
-In a dying act, Leia calls to Kylo through the Force, distracting him as Rey impales him.
-Sensing Leia's death, Rey is overcome by guilt.
-She heals Kylo and takes his TIE fighter to exile herself on Ahch-To.
+They encounter renegade stormtroopers led by Jannah, whom they recruit to the Resistance.
+Rey retrieves the wayfinder from the wreckage of the second Death Star, but is confronted by Kylo, who destroys the wayfinder and duels her.
+In a dying act, Leia distracts Kylo through the Force, and Rey impales him.
+Sensing Leia's death and overcome by guilt, Rey heals Kylo and takes his TIE fighter to exile herself on Ahch-To.
 Meanwhile, Kylo converses with a memory of his father, Han Solo.
-He throws away his lightsaber and reclaims his identity as Ben Solo.
-Sensing Leia's death and Ben's redemption, Palpatine sends a Star Destroyer to destroy Kijimi with its superlaser as a show of force.
+He discards his lightsaber and reclaims his true identity as Ben Solo.
+Palpatine deploys his fleet to draw Rey out and sends a Sith Star Destroyer to destroy Kijimi.
 On Ahch-To, Luke's Force spirit encourages Rey to face Palpatine and gives her Leia's lightsaber.
-Rey leaves for Exegol in Luke's X-wing fighter, using the wayfinder from Kylo's ship.
+Rey leaves for Exegol in Luke's X-wing fighter, using the wayfinder from Ben's ship.

-Rey transmits her coordinates to R2-D2, allowing the Resistance, now led by Poe and Finn, to follow her to Exegol.
-There, she confronts Palpatine.
-He demands she kill him to allow his spirit to pass into her.
-The Resistance launch an attack on the Sith fleet and Lando arrives with reinforcements from across the galaxy.
-Ben overpowers the Knights of Ren and joins Rey.
-Palpatine senses their power as a dyad in the Force and drains their power to rejuvenate himself.
-He incapacitates Ben and attacks the Resistance fleet with Force lightning.
+Rey transmits her coordinates to R2-D2, allowing the Resistance - now led by Poe and Finn - to follow her to Exegol, where she confronts Palpatine.
+Debilitated, he demands that she kill him in anger so his spirit can possess her body.
+The Resistance attacks Palpatine's forces, while Ben overpowers the Knights of Ren and joins Rey.
+Palpatine senses their power as "a dyad in the Force" and drains it to rejuvenate his body.
+Lando arrives with reinforcements from across the galaxy, including Zorii.
+Palpatine incapacitates Ben and attacks the Resistance fleet with Force lightning.
 Weakened, Rey hears the voices of past Jedi, who give her strength.
-Palpatine attacks her with lightning, but Rey deflects it using Luke and Leia's lightsabers, killing Palpatine before dying herself.
-Ben uses the Force to revive Rey and they kiss before he dies.
-The Resistance destroys the remaining Sith forces, while people across the galaxy rise up against the First Order.
+Palpatine attacks her with lightning, but Rey deflects it using Luke and Leia's lightsabers, destroying him before dying herself.
+A fatally wounded Ben uses his remaining Force power to revive Rey and they kiss before he dies.
+The Resistance destroys Palpatine's remaining forces, while people across the galaxy rise up against the First Order.

-The Resistance celebrate their victory.
-Rey visits Luke's abandoned homestead on Tatooine and buries Luke and Leia's lightsabers.
+As the Resistance celebrates their victory, Rey visits Luke's abandoned homestead on Tatooine and buries Luke and Leia's lightsabers.
 A passerby asks her name; seeing Luke and Leia's Force spirits nearby, she responds, "Rey Skywalker".